Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Discussion

 \subsection{Domain Adaptation}

-We evaluate the domain adaptation capabilities of cDDPMs by simulating different contrast levels and conditioning inputs in Fig. \ref{fig:cond_eval}.
+We evaluate the domain adaptation capabilities of cDDPMs by simulating different contrast levels and conditioning inputs in Figure \ref{fig:cond_eval}.
 The reconstructions show that while the overall shape is preserved across different conditioning masks, meaningful reconstructions are achieved only in regions covered by the conditioning image.
-Particularly, the conditioning image plays a critical role in capturing local intensity information.
-This demonstrates the ability of cDDPMs to adapt to different contrast levels and to capture varying intensity information effectively.
-This becomes even more evident when high noise levels are considered, where the only source of information concerning the given input image is the conditioning image.
+Particularly, the conditioning image is critical in capturing local intensity information, demonstrating the ability of cDDPMs to adapt to different contrast levels and effectively capture intensity information.
+This becomes even more evident when high noise levels are considered (100\%), where the only source of information concerning the given input image is the conditioning image.
 Here, the reconstruction becomes totally dependent on the shape and intensity characteristics of the conditioning image.
-The conditioning facilitates a blurred reconstruction of prominent local intensity changes, suggesting that the conditioning mechanism allows the capture and reconstruction of local intensity details from the input image.
-These findings indicate that cDDPMs effectively learn to balance information from the noisy input image and the conditioning encoder features during training, adapting according to the level of noise inherent in the input. \\ We explore the domain adaptation capabilities of cDDPMs in real-world scenarios where a different, out-of-domain data set is used for testing.
-To assess the domain adaptation ability, we investigate the deviation between the intensity distributions of the input and reconstruction by plotting histograms and calculating the Kullback-Leibler Divergence (KLD) as a proxy in Fig. \ref{fig:histos_ixi_brats}.
-Our findings reveal that cDDPMs exhibit improved performance in capturing and estimating the intensity distribution.
-Particularly when simulating contrast levels considerably different from the training distribution, cDDPMs demonstrate superior alignment of the histograms and lower KLD values.
-This analysis highlights the potential of the conditioning mechanism in cDDPMs to effectively adapt to unseen variations in intensity profiles and improve the coherence between input and reconstruction, contributing to improved domain adaptation in real-world scenarios.
+The conditioning facilitates a blurred reconstruction of prominent local intensity changes.
+This indicates that the dense latent representation used for conditioning guides the reconstruction with local intensity details from the input image, while detailed structural information is not captured.
+Similar results are reported in the literature comparing AE architectures with dense and spatial latent spaces \cite{baur2021autoencoders}.
+Furthermore, these findings indicate that cDDPMs effectively learn to balance information from the noisy input image and the conditioning encoder features during training, adapting according to the input's noise level. \\ We explore the domain adaptation capabilities of cDDPMs in real-world scenarios where a different, out-of-domain data set is used for testing.
+To assess the domain adaptation ability, we investigate the deviation between the intensity distributions of the input and reconstruction by plotting histograms and calculating the Kullback-Leibler Divergence (KLD) as a proxy in Figure \ref{fig:histos_ixi_brats}.
+Our results show that cDDPMs exhibit improved performance in capturing and estimating the intensity distribution.
+Particularly when simulating contrast levels considerably different from the training distribution, cDDPMs demonstrate superior alignment of the histograms and lower KLD values compared to unconditioned \textit{DDPMs}.
+This analysis highlights the potential of the conditioning mechanism in cDDPMs to effectively adapt to unseen variations in intensity profiles and improve the coherence between input and reconstruction, which can contribute to improved domain adaptation.